oshaked1/os/README.md

 - **Screen** - standard text-mode VGA driver
 - **Serial** - serial port driver, only able to send data (no input or control mechanisms implemented), currently used only for logging
-- **Keyboard** - very partial, can only handle printable characters (not even modifiers like CTRL, SHIFT)
+- **Keyboard** - very partial, can only handle printable characters and SHIFT/CAPSLOCK
 - **PIC** - used to initialize the PIC

 ## What's Next?